blippar/blippar-ar-sdk/guides/debugging/debugging-testing-blipps-sideloading.md

 ### Prerequisites

-* OSX/Linux based operating system or Windows (convert .sh files to .bat files and modify bash commands accordingly).
+* OSX/Linux or Windows based operating system.
 * Android Debug Bridge installed and on the PATH.

 ## Steps